chocolateboy/string_splitter/README.md

 Many languages have built-in `split` functions/methods for strings.
-They behave similarly (notwithstanding the occasional [surprise](https://chriszetter.com/blog/2017/10/29/splitting-strings/)), and handle a few common cases e.g.:
+They behave similarly (notwithstanding the occasional [surprise](https://chriszetter.com/blog/2017/10/29/splitting-strings/)), and handle a few common cases, e.g.:

 * limiting the number of splits
 * including the separator(s) in the results